Overview

 Under the direction of California’s Department of Water Resources (DWR), the Delta Conveyance Design and Construction Authority’s purpose is to design, develop, and, if the project is approved, implement the proposed Delta Conveyance program, an infrastructure project to support the resiliency of California’s fresh water supply via a proposed single tunnel solution.

-The Delta Conveyance Design and Construction Authority (DCA) conducts engineering and design work to inform DWR’s environmental review and planning process of a proposed Delta Conveyance Project.
+The Delta Conveyance Design and Construction Authority (DCA) conducts engineering and design work to inform DWR’s environmental review and planning process of a Delta Conveyance Project.
 For more information about the work of the DCA, see the video here.

 DCA OUTREACH EFFORTS